Teaching Assessment Fellowship

 Teaching Assessment Fellow activities include the following:

-- Attending cohort meetings with other TAFs and mentors at the CTL during the academic year.
+- Attending cohort meetings with other TAFs and mentors in the CTL during the academic year.

-- Training to develop project-specific assessment strategies via CTL resources, CIRTL, and/or approved workshops or conferences.
+- Training to develop project-specific assessment strategies via CTL or CIRTL resources.

 - Developing assessment plans for faculty-defined teaching interventions, in consultation with pertinent faculty and with guidance from mentors at the CTL.